veillette/dopplerEffectPhET/README.md

 ### Mouse Controls

-- Click and drag the red source or green observer to move them
+- Click and drag the red source or blue observer to move them
 - The connecting line shows the distance between source and observer

 ### Keyboard Controls